Clinics By Topic

 International Organizations Clinic

 Students in the International Organizations Clinic focus on projects related to the work of international organizations.
 In some instances, the international organization will be the client; in others, it will be the target of the clinic’s work.
-Projects cover a range of topics related to global governance, usually involving in-depth engagement not only with law but with other disciplines, including economics, technology and sociology.

 International Transactions Clinic

 The International Transactions Clinic offers students the opportunity to provide pro bono legal services to internationally focused clients intent on making the world a better place.
 Together, students and clients are doing deals around the globe to tackle some of the world’s most pressing challenges, such as poverty, unclean water, food insecurity, and the adverse effects of climate change.
 (LLMs may join this clinic in the spring term, with the permission of the clinic director.)
+(Not offered 2025-26)

 Legal Empowerment and Judicial Independence Clinic